code-diggers-369/covid19-india-update/README.md

-Covid19 India Update With Distric Wise Output
+#Covid19 India Update With Distric Wise Output

+We Love :coding

 This Website Is Developed In ReactJs.
 With react-chartjs-2 Pie Chart